ludovicadep/MyCodes/README.txt

-This repository contains the problemsets of probabilistic forecasting for the academic year 2025/2026
+This repository contains some useful codes:
+-The code of the dashboard I developed to support JSTs -The problemsets of probabilistic forecasting for the academic year 2025/2026